yuhaozhang7/DynamicGaussianReconstruction/README.md

 There are several important parameters:
  - num_views : the number of context views used in the Multi-view transformer, default is 2
  - warmup : number of iterations the model will be trained without deformation at the start, after that the deformation network will start training, default=4000
- - pretrained_backbone_path : the path to the pretrained multi-view transformer backbone provided at the MVSplat codebase, if not provided, the model will be created from scratch
+ - pretrained_backbone_path : the path to the pretrained multi-view transformer backbone provided at the MVSplat codebase, if not provided, the model will be created from scratch.
+The checkpoint is included in the repo at checkpoints/gmdepth-scale1-resumeflowthings-scannet-5d9d7964.pth
  - use_depth : if used, the depth predictor of the MVSplat will be used instead of the MLP we implemented. usage : --use_depth
  - -s : path to the dataset
  - -m : path to the output